communityus-branch/developerportal/pages/platforms/android.md

 A demonstration of Camera Mode is the sample app MeasureUp.
 To use Camera Mode,  implement the <code>Detector.ImageListener</code> and/or <code>Detector.FaceListener</code> interface.
 Then follow this sequence of SDK calls:

 *   Construct a CameraDetector.
-The <code>cameraType</code> argument specifies whether to connect to the front or back camera, while the <code>cameraPreviewView</code> argument optionally specifics a SurfaceView onto which the SDK should display preview frames (specify <code>null</code> for this argument if you don’t care about previewing the frames).
+The <code>cameraType</code> argument specifies whether to connect to the front or back camera, while the <code>cameraPreviewView</code> argument optionally specifics a SurfaceView onto which the SDK should display preview frames.

 ```
 public CameraDetector(Context context, CameraType cameraType,